When I was a boy, my uncle John told me a tale about a trick

 Sean and Wayne were walking home after a party and decided to take a

-shortcut through the cemetary.
-When they were right in the middle of the cemetary they were startled by
+When they were right in the middle of the cemetery they were startled by

 a tap-tap-tapping noise coming from the misty shadows.
 Catching their breath